-Economic Commission for Europe

-Inland Transport Committee

-World Forum for Harmonization of Vehicle Regulations

-Working Party on Passive Safety

-Sixty-fifth session

-Geneva, 13-17 May 2019

-Item 2 of the provisional agenda

-UN Global Technical Regulation No. 7 (Head restraints)

 Proposal for Amendment 1 of Phase 2 of UN Global Technical Regulation No. 7 (Head restraints)

-Submitted by the Informal Working Group on the Phase 2 of UN Global Technical Regulation No. 7*
+Submitted by the Informal Working Group on the Phase 2 of UN Global Technical Regulation No. 7

 The text reproduced below was prepared by the experts of the Informal Working Group (IWG) on UN Global Technical Regulation No. 7, Phase 2 (GTR7-PH2) and proposes provisions on head restraints.
 The modifications to the existing text of the UN Global Technical Regulation No. 7 (ECE/TRANS/180/Add.7) are marked in bold for new or strikethrough for deleted characters.